Why trade Deliveroo's IPO with IG?

 Buy or sell based on your prediction of Deliveroo’s market cap

-When could the Deliveroo IPO happen?
+- When did the Deliveroo IPO happen?

-How to trade the Deliveroo IPO
+- How to trade the Deliveroo IPO after the listing?

-Trade similar stocks today
+Trade in similar stocks today

 If you want to get exposure to other companies in the food delivery industry right now, you can choose between stocks such as Uber, Delivery Hero and Just Eat.